 As well as being annoying, flea bites can cause allergic reactions or dermatitis.
 Some fleas can carry and transmit parasites to both humans and animals.
 Find out more about health concerns relating to flea diseases.

-Call Ehrlich at (888) 976-4649 for more advice on fleas or schedule a free inspection online today.
+Call Ehrlich at (888) 976-4649 for more advice on flea control solutions or schedule a free inspection online today.

 or call us free on: